torizon/vscode-torizon-templates/README.md

 | ![](https://raw.githubusercontent.com/toradex/vscode-torizon-templates-documentation/refs/heads/main/thumbnails/unogtk5.png?raw=true) | .NET 8 C# Uno 5 Platform Skia.GTK | .NET 8.0 | C# | ![](assets/img/arm32.png?raw=true&id=2) ![](assets/img/arm64.png?raw=true&id=2) | [dotnetUno5](./dotnetUno5) | ![](https://avatars.githubusercontent.com/u/2633321?v=4&s=64) [@microhobby](https://www.github.com/microhobby) |
 | ![](https://raw.githubusercontent.com/toradex/vscode-torizon-templates-documentation/refs/heads/main/thumbnails/unofbdrm5.png?raw=true) | .NET 8 C# Uno 5 Platform Frame Buffer | .NET 8.0 | C# | ![](assets/img/arm32.png?raw=true&id=2) ![](assets/img/arm64.png?raw=true&id=2) | [dotnetUno5FrameBuffer](./dotnetUno5FrameBuffer) | ![](https://avatars.githubusercontent.com/u/2633321?v=4&s=64) [@microhobby](https://www.github.com/microhobby) |

+## Templates Status

+It's possible to check the current status of a template at the [templates.json](./templates.json) file, in the status property of the respective template.
+There, the status can be:

+- `ok`: Which means the template is ready to be used on any of SoM, without any major known issues (but not necessarily tested on every SoM).
+There may still be some minor issue on the template, which can be found in the [issues part of the repository](https://github.com/torizon/vscode-torizon-templates/issues).

+- `incomplete`: Which means that the template may have a known issue that affects it's usability for some SoMs.
+A summarized description of the issue can be found in the `customMessage` property of the template, but also a more detailed description will be at the [issues part of the repository](https://github.com/torizon/vscode-torizon-templates/issues).

+- `notok`:  Which means that the template may have an issue that affects it's usability for most or all SoMs, and therefore should not be used or updated to yet.
+A summarized description of the issue can be found in the `customMessage` property of the template, but also a more detailed description will be at the [issues part of the repository](https://github.com/torizon/vscode-torizon-templates/issues).

+Also, the template can be deprecated.
+In this case, it will be at the [deprecatedTemplates.json](./deprecatedTemplates.json) file, and it's status will be `deprecated`.

 # List of Deprecated templates

 | TEMPLATE | DESCRIPTION | RUNTIME | LANGUAGE | HW ARCH | FOLDER | CONTRIBUTOR |